What is Digital Literacy? And Why It Matters

 digital literacy strengthens civil society and society

-Digital literacy enables people to participate meaningfully in public life — from signing petitions to holding institutions accountable to informing the public about issues.
-When citizens understand how digital platforms work, they can express opinions, organize, and influence policy more safely and effectively.
+Digital literacy enables people to participate meaningfully in public life — from signing petitions to informing the public about issues.
+When citizens understand how digital platforms and tools work, they can better express opinions, organize and mobilize others, and influence policy more effectively…and safely.

 It Strengthens Accountability and Transparency

 Digitally literate citizens can verify facts, analyze data, and track government or corporate behavior, making it harder for corruption or disinformation to go unchecked.
-When people know how to identify credible sources, use open-data portals, or document human rights abuses safely, transparency becomes a shared social responsibility.
+When people know how to identify credible sources, use tools such as open-data portals, or document human rights abuses safely, transparency becomes a shared social responsibility.

 It Reduces Vulnerability to Disinformation and Manipulation

-Disinformation campaigns and algorithmic manipulation target the unaware.
-Digital literacy gives individuals the critical thinking skills to recognize false narratives, understand how content is amplified online, and make informed choices.
+Digital literacy gives individuals the critical thinking skills to recognize disinformation, understand how content travels online and is amplified and, most importantly, make informed choices.
 For civil society movements, these skills are essential for maintaining trust and advancing evidence-based advocacy.

 It Empowers Collaboration Across Borders

-Modern social movements are inherently global.
-Digital literacy allows civil society groups to collaborate, share knowledge, and mobilize securely across languages and regions.
-By mastering collaborative tools, open-source platforms, and digital communication norms, communities can amplify their impact beyond borders.
+Modern social movements are global.
+Digital literacy allows civil society to collaborate, share knowledge, and mobilize securely across languages and regions.
+With collaborative tools, open-source platforms, and digital communication norms, communities can amplify their impact beyond borders.

 It Builds Safer and More Inclusive Online Spaces

-Digital literacy also includes understanding online safety and privacy, particularly for journalists, activists, and marginalized communities facing harassment or surveillance.
-When communities know how to safeguard data, use encrypted communication, and respond to online threats, they reinforce the collective safety of civic spaces.
+Digital literacy includes understanding online safety and privacy, particularly for journalists, activists, and marginalized communities facing online harassment, surveillance, and/or censorship.
+When communities know how to safeguard themselves and their data, use privacy technologies such as encryption tools, and respond to online threats, they strengthen the collective safety of their communities and civic spaces.

 The Challenges Ahead

-While digital literacy is vital, not everyone has equal access to the technology, education, or infrastructure needed to develop it.
-The digital divide — shaped by factors like income, geography, and language — continues to widen.
-Meanwhile, new technologies such as artificial intelligence, surveillance systems, and deepfakes are raising the bar for what it means to be “literate.”
+While digital literacy is vital, not everyone has equal access to the education, technology, or infrastructure needed to develop it.
+The digital divide, shaped by factors like income, geography, and language, continues to widen.
+Meanwhile, new technologies such as artificial intelligence, surveillance systems, spyware and tactics, such as the use of deepfakes, are raising the bar for what it means to be “literate.”

-For educators and communities, this means approaching digital literacy as more than a checklist of skills — it’s a matter of critical thinking, empowerment and rights.
+For communities, this means approaching digital literacy as a matter of empowerment and rights, essential for human rights and social justice.

 The Future of Digital Literacy